-Posted: under advertising, New Marketing, Online (Multi)Media, Online Video, television, Webconomics.
+Posted: under advertising, New Marketing, Online Video, television.

-Tags: 30-second spots, advertorials, banner blindness, newspaper death spiral, Online Video, platform abandonment, schadenfreude, TV advertising
+Tags: 30-second spots, advertising, advertorials, banner blindness, newspaper death spiral, Online (Multi)Media, Online Video, platform abandonment, schadenfreude, television, TV advertising, Webconomics

 A collective snicker/groan radiated out through the interwebs today with the publication of this AdAge piece on how video is like the news business was in 1998, as legions of print journalists who have seen the number and budgets of the news outlets for which they once worked steadily dwindle.